0becny/AutomationDCD/README.md

-# AI Automation & Monitoring Stack
+# Lightweight AI Automation Stack for Cloud Hosting

 An all-in-one Docker Compose setup that provides a complete stack for AI workflow automation, integration, and monitoring.